 - 1/3 c tapioca starch

-See the notes in the recipe for a more simple DIY gluten-free flour blend or my blog post on gluten-free flours.
+See the notes in the recipe for a more simple DIY gluten-free flour blend or my post the best gluten-free flours for baking.

 The cinnamon swirl is a simple blend of cinnamon, brown sugar and salt.
 The salt creates a nice balance with the sweet brown sugar and spicy cinnamon.
 To flavor these muffins from top to bottom, the cinnamon sugar is layered in with the batter and swirled.